razorpay/oauth-5-laravel/README.md

 # OAuth wrapper for Laravel 5

-oauth-5-laravel is a simple laravel 5 service provider (wrapper) for [Lusitanian/PHPoAuthLib](https://github.com/Lusitanian/PHPoAuthLib) which provides oAuth support in PHP 5.4+ and is very easy to integrate with any project which requires an oAuth client.
+oauth-5-laravel is a simple laravel 5 service provider (wrapper) for [carlos-mg89/PHPoAuthLib](https://github.com/carlos-mg89/PHPoAuthLib) which provides oAuth support in PHP 5.4+ also 8.1 and is very easy to integrate with any project which requires an oAuth client.

 Was first developed by [Artdarek](https://github.com/artdarek/oauth-4-laravel) for Laravel 4 and I ported it to Laravel 5.